hseligson1/kustomize-gitops-example/README.md

 or inspect the service by the namespace:

-`kubectl get pods -n kustomize-staging`
+`kubectl get pods -n kustomize-staging` or `kubectl get pods -n kustomize-prod` depending on the environment

 Fore more details, you can also execute: